cf-platform-eng/tile-generator/README.md

 #### Docker Images

 Applications packages as docker images can be deployed inside or outside the Elastic Runtime.
-To push a docker image as a CF application, use the `docker-app` type:
+To push a docker image as a CF application, use the *Pushed Application* format specified above, but use the `docker-app` or `docker-app-broker` type instead of just `app` or `app-broker`.
+The docker image to be used is then specified using the `image` property:

 <pre>
-- name: docker-app
+- name: app1
   type: docker-app
   image: test/dockerimage
-  uri: docker-app1.example.com
-  start_command: start_here.sh
-  health_monitor: true
-  create_open_security_group: true
-  org_quota: 2000
-  memory: 1500
+  manifest:
+    ...
 </pre>

 If this app is also a service broker, use `docker-app-broker` instead of just `docker-app`.
-This option is appropriate for docker-wrapper 12-factor apps that delegate their persistence to bound services.
+This option is appropriate for docker-wrapped 12-factor apps that delegate their persistence to bound services.

 Docker applications that require persistent storage can not be deployed into the Elastic Runtime.
 These can be deployed to separate BOSH-managed VMs instead by using the `docker-bosh` type:

 <pre>
 - name: docker-bosh1